mrumkovskis/wabase-wiki/View-Get.md

 ## `HTTP-get` matched with `get-API`

 Now, when we've discussed `list-API`, the next one in line is `get-API`.
 While the former returns a list of records, the latter provides detailed information about one record only.
-The two APIs are very similar and most of the setting are the same.
-There are a few minor differences, between the two, and we are going to discuss those right now.
+The two APIs are very similar, and most of the settings are the same.
+There are a few minor differences between the two, and we are going to discuss those right now.

 First and foremost - how to use `get-API`.
 It is as simple as using the `list-API`, but instead of sending a request to the `baseURL/nameOfTheView`, we send it to `baseURL/nameOfTheView/recordID`.
 Here `recordID` matches the one in